apache/druid/docs/querying/dart.md

 ## Run a Dart query

-Once enabled, you can select Dart from the available engines in the Druid console or the API to issue queries like with other query engines.
+Once enabled, you can use Dart in the Druid console or the SQL query API to issue queries.

 ### Druid console